Converging on the Cepheid Metallicity Dependence: Implications of Non-Standard Gaia Parallax Recalibration on Distance

 \citet[hereafter MF25]{MF2025} offer a very different approach to the preceding analyses (see Table~\ref{table:summary}).
 In \citetalias{MF2025}, the earlier generation of parallax measurements from the Hubble Space Telescope (HST) Fine Guidance Sensor (FGS) from \citet[hereafter B07]{Benedict2007} is used to recalibrate those from \textit{Gaia} EDR3 and to conclude that metallicity has no statistically significant effect, $\gamma \sim 0$, on the Cepheid P--L (and Period-Wesenheit) relation across various wavelengths.
-As we will discuss in Sect.~\ref{sec:consequences}, this approach would increase the Hubble constant by about $1 \, \rm km\,s^{-1}\,Mpc^{-1}$, and therefore would increase the current Hubble tension.
 While the \citetalias{MF2025} conclusion, $\gamma\sim0$, is drawn from a broad dataset and multiple tests, several aspects warrant a critical examination to assess the robustness of this claim.
 In particular, instead of applying the additive \citetalias{Lindegren2021_plx_bias} calibration in parallax space, \citetalias{MF2025} subtract a fixed magnitude of 0.26 mag from each Cepheid distance modulus to produce a specific P--L scatter when their {\it Gaia} sample is combined with older parallax measures of 10 Cepheids from \citetalias{Benedict2007}.
 An offset in magnitude space acts as a multiplicative correction in parallax, which based on the way \textit{Gaia} parallaxes are measured (closed phase, and imperfect basic angle monitor due to thermal variations and geometric distortions producing small astrometric shifts) would not be the expected mathematical operation to calibrate any \textit{Gaia} parallaxes \citep[empirical studies of the residual parallax bias as a function of apparent magnitude, e.g.,][and references therein, rule out a simple multiplicative model]{Khan2023}.
 The \citetalias{MF2025} calibration is applied to the distance modulus:

 where the initial distance modulus is defined as $(m-M)_0 = 10 - 5 \log (\varpi_{\rm Gaia \, EDR3})$ with $\varpi_{\rm Gaia \, EDR3}$ the {\it Gaia} EDR3 parallax.
 As a consequence, the \citetalias{MF2025} approach is equivalent to using a parallax $\varpi_{\rm MF25}$, where: